gammasoft71/Examples_wxWidgets/README.md

 open ./wxWidgetsExamples.xcodeproj
 ```

-Select any project and type CCmd+R to build and run it.
+Select any project and type Cmd+R to build and run it.

 ### Linux with Code::Blocks :